binchoi/ync-pcdp/README_EN.md

 # 📖 Open-Source Analysis: Apache Tomcat

-I have written a [report](YSC4231-data-race-report.pdf) that reviews the source code of [Apache Tomcat](https://github.com/apache/tomcat), a project that utilizes concurrent/parallel programming.
+I wrote a [report](YSC4231-data-race-report.pdf) that reviews the source code of [Apache Tomcat](https://github.com/apache/tomcat), a project that utilizes concurrent/parallel programming.
 In the report, I search for potential data races in their code and suggest solutions to resolve them.

 # 📚 Distributed, Fault-Tolerant Replicated Key-Value Store